metaclips/solana_tx_agent/README.md

 If the targeted Jito leader skips its slot, the bundle cannot land in that leader's block because no block was produced for that opportunity.
 Depending on timing and blockhash lifetime, the bundle may be dropped, remain unlanded until it expires, or need to be resent for a later leader window.

 This stack treats that as an operational failure path.
-It records the slot and bundle lifecycle evidence, classifies any returned Jito/Solana failure detail, and lets the agent decide whether to wait, retry the same still-valid signed payload, abandon, or escalate for a new signed transaction with a fresh blockhash and possibly a different tip.
+It records the slot and bundle lifecycle evidence, classifies any returned Jito/Solana failure detail, and lets the decision layer choose whether to wait, retry the same still-valid signed payload, abandon, or escalate for a new signed transaction with a fresh blockhash and possibly a different tip.

-## Notes

-This repo intentionally does not import the arbitrage-specific route builder from `arbitrage-rs`.
-It reuses the useful infrastructure shape: Jito protobufs/auth/tip stream, leader lookup, Yellowstone streaming, lifecycle logging, and bounded agent orchestration.
-The transaction itself is generic so the stack can be demonstrated without a profitable arbitrage path.